 The dominant back-links pointing to your site or a page of your site will pass their category to your site or page.

-Link sculpting services from the specialist companies such as Deeho can help you to build category specific links which in turn will build the trust and citation flow metrics for your site category.
+Link sculpting services from the specialist companies such as Deeho build category specific links which in turn will build the trust and citation flow metrics for your site category.